hazelcast/hazelcast-reference-manual/src/JCache-APIFactory.md

 The `javax.cache.configuration.Factory` implementations configure features like `CacheEntryListener`, `ExpirePolicy` and `CacheLoader`s or `CacheWriter`s.
-These factory implementations are required to distribute the different features to nodes in a cluster environment like Hazelcast.
+These factory implementations are required to distribute the different features to members in a cluster environment like Hazelcast.
 Therefore, these factory implementations have to be serializable.

 `Factory` implementations are easy to do: they follow the default Provider- or Factory-Pattern.
 The sample class `UserCacheEntryListenerFactory` shown below implements a custom JCache `Factory`.